Tierparkzone/DDsiggen/README.txt

   among packaged python applications.
 If you are uncomfortable running the packaged version, you can directly run the script (.py) version instead (available on the Github page below).
-The script version will require you to have a working installation of python, including the additional packages "nicegui" and "pillow".
+The script version will require you to have a working installation of Python, including the additional packages "nicegui" and "pillow".
 Please refer to the Python documentation regarding the setup of Python and any of its additional packages.